Padma Bridge graft scandal

+The scandal implicated officials associated with the Bangladesh Awami League government and raised concerns about transparency in the project's funding and contracting process.

+The World Bank, which had committed ৳11,367 crore (US$1.2 billion) in credit for the project, withdrew its funding, citing evidence of corruption.
-The World Bank were to have financed the project with ৳11,367 crore (US$1.2 billion) of credit, but they pulled out citing corruption concerns, specifically that Canadian construction company SNC-Lavalin had bribed a Bangladeshi official in exchange for a construction contract.

-Two SNC-Lavalin executives were charged in Canada, but after the court excluded wiretap evidence the prosecution withdrew and the court dismissed the case.
+The allegations centered on the claim that the Canadian construction firm SNC-Lavalin had offered bribes to Bangladeshi officials in exchange for securing a contract.
+Two SNC-Lavalin executives were charged in Canada in connection with the alleged bribery scheme.
+However, after the court ruled to exclude key wiretap evidence, the prosecution withdrew the charges, and the case was subsequently dismissed.

 World Bank personal statement

-The World Bank has published a detailed statement about their allegation of corruption relating to the Padma Bridge and their subsequent pullout from the financing of the project.
-They have also published a FAQ ("Frequently Asked Questions" document) in order to better explain their position and activities.
+The World Bank has published a detailed statement about its allegation of corruption relating to the Padma Bridge and its subsequent pullout from the financing of the project.
+It also published an FAQ ("Frequently Asked Questions") document in order to better explain its position and activities.

-The World Bank alleged that there had been a "conspiracy" plotted to stage a high-level corruption in the project:
+The World Bank alleged that a "conspiracy" had been plotted to stage high-level corruption in the project:

 The World Bank has credible evidence corroborated by a variety of sources which points to a high-level corruption conspiracy among Bangladeshi government officials, SNC Lavalin executives, and private individuals in connection with the Padma Multipurpose Bridge Project.

-They have provided the Bangladeshi government with evidence of the corruption plot and stated that they couldn't advance forward with the loan if no action was taken:
+They have provided the Bangladeshi government with evidence of the corruption plot and stated that they could not move forward with the loan if no action was taken:

 To be willing to go forward with the alternative turnkey-style approach, they sought the following actions: (i) place all public officials suspected of involvement in the corruption scheme on leave from Government employment until the investigation is completed; (ii) appoint a special inquiry team within the ACC to handle the investigation, and (iii) agree to provide full and adequate access to all investigative information to a panel appointed by the World Bank composed of internationally recognized experts so that the panel can give guidance to the lenders on the progress, adequacy, and fairness of the investigation.
 We worked extensively with the Government and the ACC to ensure that all actions requested were fully aligned with Bangladeshi laws and procedures.

-They also said that they sent a delegation to the Government of Bangladesh to seek an explanation from them, but the explanation from the Bangladeshi side was unsatisfactory:
+They also said that they had sent a delegation to the Government of Bangladesh to seek an explanation from them, but the explanation from the Bangladeshi side was unsatisfactory: